Speed Up Your WooCommerce Site (2024): 12 Insanely Effective Tips that Actually Work!

 No exception is made when it comes to affiliate ads and products.

-Make use of a single network when running ads on your WooCommerce store and keep ad placements under control.
+Use a single network when running ads on your WooCommerce store and control ad placements.

-And, how about cutting the pear in half and leaving out only one half, if you use Google AdSense or any other advertisement service?
+And if you use Google AdSense or any other advertisement service, how about cutting the pear in half and leaving out only one half?

 Images hosted on external servers are often used as affiliate ads.
 Hosting the images yourself will optimize them and reduce DNS queries, so it is a better alternative.